 What Kind of Doctor Treats Psoriasis?

 There are several types of doctors who may treat psoriasis.
-Dermatologists specialize in the diagnosis and treatment of psoriasis, and rheumatologists specialize in the treatment of joint disorders, including psoriatic arthritis.
-Many kinds of physicians may treat psoriasis, including dermatologists, family physicians, internal medicine physicians, rheumatologists, and other medical doctors may all be involved in the care and treatment of patients with psoriasis.
+Dermatologists specialize in the diagnosis and treatment of skin disorders, including psoriasis.
+Rheumatologists specialize in the treatment of joint disorders, including psoriatic arthritis.
+Family physicians, internal medicine physicians, rheumatologists, dermatologists, and other medical doctors may all be involved in the care and treatment of patients with psoriasis.

 Medical Treatment – Topical Agents